Delivering crazy sharpness, decent build quality, and blazing fast autofocus, these lenses quickly became fan favorites.

 That being said, for hiking or anything else strenuous, it would definitely go into a bag until it was needed, as the weight and front-heaviness does wear down on you after a while.

-Even at F1.4, sharpness was nearly flawless from the dead center all the way out to the far corners.
-Absolutely exceptional.
+So yeah, even at F1.4, we see nearly flawless sharpness from the dead center all the way out to the far corners.

 Optical Quirks & Flaws